wheevu/paper-jekyll-theme/_posts/2025-07-22-uploading-image.md

 ![test_kitten](/assets/images/test_kitten.jpeg)

-This is how to upload from your assets
+This is how to upload from your assets (your local image)